SHIVAM-PERSONAL-EMAIL-ACCOUNT/Lawcubator-Takehome-Assignment/README.md

 ## Introdution

 - Backend Application where Users can work with their Projects
-- Users can view other users' projects if they are declared as PUBLIC
+- Users can view other Users' projects if they are declared as PUBLIC

 ## Features